ImpressLearn: Continual Learning via Combined Task Impressions: Experimental Results

 \section{Experimental Results}

-We evaluated ImpressLearn over the following classification datasets: MNIST \citep{mnist}: Permuted and Rotated; Split-CIFAR-100 \citep{cifar100} and Split-ImageNet \citep{imagenet}.
-A detailed description of our experimental choices and infrastructure can be found in \ref{App:exp}.
+In this Section, we test how well ImpressLearn generalizes to unseen tasks and retains its performance on the learned ones.
+To achieve this, we evaluated ImpressLearn on standard continual learning benchmarks: MNIST \citep{mnist}: Permuted and Rotated; Split-CIFAR-100 \citep{cifar100} and Split-ImageNet \citep{imagenet}.
+A detailed description of our experimental choices and infrastructure is given in Appendix \ref{App:exp}.

-\paragraph{\textbf{Main results}} Overall, our experiments demonstrate the strength of ImpressLearn in various settings (Figures \ref{Fig:PermMNIST}, \ref{Fig:CIFAR}).
-ImpressLearn is capable of successfully learning new tasks with a fraction of the parameters required by other approaches.
-In line with expectations, we see a strong positive relationship between accuracy and the size of the impression set $|{\cal M}|$, which saturates at different data-specific sizes.
-While the number of heterogeneous masks required for competitive accuracy varies by dataset, ImpressLearn is particularly resource-efficient when the number of possible tasks is large so that it becomes prohibitively costly to store a separate mask for each task (e.g. PermutedMNIST with $784!$ tasks).
+\paragraph{\textbf{Main results.}} Overall, our experiments confirm that ImpressLearn is capable of successfully learning new tasks with a fraction of the parameters required by other approaches.
+In line with expectations, we see a strong positive relationship between accuracy and the size $N$ of the impression set $\mathcal{M}$, saturating at different data-specific sizes.
+While the number of heterogeneous masks required for competitive accuracy varies by dataset, ImpressLearn is particularly resource-efficient when the number of possible tasks is large so that it becomes prohibitively costly to store a separate masks for each task (e.g. PermutedMNIST with $784$ factorial tasks).
+On the other hand, when the number of available tasks is limited (e.g., Split-CIFAR-100, Split-ImageNet), ImpressLearn exhibits larger performance gaps compared to SupSup, hinting that not enough basis-masks are generated.
 Compared to the heterogeneous scenario, we need more homogeneous basis-masks to achieve similar performance (and even more random masks, see \ref{Sec:Random}).
-For SplitImageNet, we only show results for a heterogeneous basis-mask set with $|\mathcal{M}|\leq35$ due to limitations on compute (Figure \ref{Fig:Imagenet}).
-We anticipate that with a larger basis-mask set, ImpressLearn will achieve the performance of SupSup.
-Additionally, note that ImpressLearn's $\alpha$-optimization procedure yields performance superior to SupSup's entropy minimization under the GN regime on SplitImageNet.
+For SplitImageNet, we only show results for heterogeneous basis-masks with $N\leq35$ due to limitations on compute (Figure \ref{Fig:Imagenet}).
+We anticipate that with a larger collection of basis-masks ImpressLearn can match the performance of SupSup.
+Additionally, note that ImpressLearn's $\alpha$-optimization procedure yields performance superior to SupSup's one-shot entropy minimization under the GN regime on SplitImageNet.